mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 In the default admin site,
 there is an action
-that let's administrators delete records.
+that lets administrators delete records.
 If you select some rows
 with the checkboxes
 on the left hand side,